LArSoft v10_04_05

 class AuxDetGeometryCore

-Description of geometry of one set of auxiliary detectors.
+Description of physical geometry of one set of auxiliary detectors.
 More...

 class AuxDetGeoObjectSorter